michael-digi/GiphyApp/README.md

 With that done:

-1. Open two terminals. navigate into the giphy-app folder in both terminals, and then in one terminal, type<br />
+1. Open two terminals. navigate into the GiphyApp folder you just cloned in both terminals, and then in one terminal, type<br />
 ```cd client``` (to cd into the react client)<br />
 and in the other terminal type<br />
 ```cd server``` (to cd into the node server).